Glancy Prongay & Murray LLP, a Leading Securities Fraud Law Firm, Announces Investigation of Lilium N.V. (LILM, LILMW) on Behalf of Investors

 Follow us for updates on LinkedIn, Twitter, or Facebook.

 Whistleblower Notice: Persons with non-public information regarding Lilium should consider their options to aid the investigation or take advantage of the SEC Whistleblower Program.
 Under the program, whistleblowers who provide original information may receive rewards totaling up to 30 percent of any successful recovery made by the SEC.
-For more information, call Charles H. Linehan at 310-201-9150 or 888-773-9224 or email [email protected]aw.com.
+For more information, call Charles H. Linehan at 310-201-9150 or 888-773-9224 or email [email protected].

 About GPM